Wendy Saddington: 1960s

-Go-Set had an agony aunt column, "Dear Leslie Pixie", initially written by Sue Flett and then by Jean Gollan.
+Go-Set had an advice column column, "Dear Leslie Pixie", initially written by Sue Flett and then by Jean Gollan.
 From September 1969 to September the following year, Saddington provided the weekly "Takes Care of Business" column in its stead, and was also a feature writer.
 In 2005 founder of Go-Set, Phillip Frazer, told listeners of 3CV radio, "[she] was so distinctive in her presentation ... she developed a cult following that included some of our gay female staff".
 He approved the idea of a "working class girl from the suburbs, giving advice to the kids".
-Australian music commentator, David Martin Kent, said that in her column, "Saddington dealt with the realistic issues of pregnancy, loneliness, and sometimes suicide.
+Australian music historian, David Martin Kent, said that in her column, "Saddington dealt with the realistic issues of pregnancy, loneliness, and sometimes suicide.
 Her approach was to focus on the reality of the teenagers' problems, and provide answers that met that reality head-on".

 In 1969, Go-Set was the only Australian newspaper or magazine dealing with teen issues and culture.
 Rival newspapers attacked Saddington's direct approach, and parents, on talk-back radio, challenged her answers as not being aimed at the correct age group: "her readers were too young to understand the column".
 Saddington defended her writing with "Obviously some people can't face reality".
 In 2002 she recalled "one of the last things I wrote was that if they could talk more to their mothers then they wouldn't have to write to me".

 According to Australian Broadcasting Corporation (ABC) TV show, Long Way to the Top (2001), "[Saddington] had a wild appearance with heavily made-up eyes, a huge afro, and usually wore copious beads and bangles, with a pair of Levis and a cheesecloth top".
 In an interview on ABC TV series, GTK in October 1969, she stated that some members of the public laughed at her appearance and even became abusive.
 She also expressed dissatisfaction with the superficiality of the pop scene which made success difficult.